xiaoyunyang/web-dev-cheatsheets/fundamental/why-work-with-go.md

 ## What is Go
 [Go](https://github.com/golang/go) is a programming language created by Google.
 It started as an experiment by some engineers, to develop to address the pain points of  C++ and Java without compromising performance and capability that those languages provides.
 Other than a well-thought design, it has some specific features for concurrency like a type of light-weight processes called goroutines.

-[Tomassett's blog article](https://tomassetti.me/best-programming-languages/) on best articles for each situation, in which he points out:
+In [Tomassett's blog article](https://tomassetti.me/best-programming-languages/) on best articles for each situation, he writes:

 > All its [Go's] authors expressed a dislike for C++ complexity.
 So, in some way, it is a language designed to persuade C people to enter the new century.